Does Size Really Matter?

 In 1966 Masters and Johnson published a study in their book Human Sexual Response where they gathered information on vaginal canals.
 One hundred women who had never been pregnant participated in this study.
 Masters and Johnson found that vaginal canals of unaroused women ranged from 2.75 inches to 3.25 inches.
 Vaginal canals of sexually aroused women, ranged from 4.25 inches to 4.75 inches.
 They also found that regardless of vaginal canal lengths, the outer 1/3 area of the canal was an important area for sexual pleasure.

 If you do the math, it makes since that penis and vaginal length can make the difference between pain and pleasure.
-All is not lost!

 The Anatomy of Penetration